internetgdl/functionsdockerazure/README.md

 In this example I going to show you how to create an Azure Function on Microsoft Azure Cloud but, in a Docker Container on Azure Container Registry.

-To this example we'll need Azure Cli, Azure Functions Cli, our Azure Account and Docker installed in our computer.
+To this example we'll need Azure Cli, Azure Functions Cli, our Azure Account and Docker installed in our computer and .Net Core 3.1 SDK

 We can donwload the Azure cli from: https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest